PrayRNGesus/AntiCurse/readme.md

 - Blocked Word: ||badword||
 - Full Message: link-to-message (if available)
 ```

-# Customizing Filter Behavior
-* Custom Filtering Mode: If the MongoDB document for the guild has "FilterType": "custom", the bot will use the blacklisted words stored in the BannedWords field.
-* Default Filtering Mode: If the MongoDB document does not exist or does not specify "custom", the bot will use the words from the words.txt file.

-# Logging Mutes
-Whenever a user is muted, the bot sends an embedded message to a text channel named `logs`.
-If this channel doesn't exist, the bot creates it and configures it so that regular users cannot view it.

 # Contributing
 Feel free to open issues or submit pull requests with improvements or bug fixes.
 Contributions are always welcome!